chrislanejones/rollup-repo-for-AI/README.md

 - **Multiple parts:** Upload all parts for full context, or just the relevant ones.
 - **Sensitive data:** The tool excludes `.env` files, but review output before sharing.
 - **Binary files:** Automatically skipped.
+- **Tree selection:** Great for large repos—only include what's relevant to your question.

 ## License